 I teach courses in environmental anthropology and political ecology, urban anthropology, applied anthropology, and regional courses focusing on sub-Saharan Africa.
 I regularly teach introductory Cultural Anthropology and enjoy teaching ethnographic methods.
 I utilize learner-centered pedagogies and active learning practices in all of my teaching and was honored in 2021 to receive the College of Arts & Sciences Innovative Teaching in the Social Science Award and one of the Delphi Center’s inaugural TILL Teaching Innovation Awards.
 As my interests in the pedagogy, practices, and experiences of teaching and learning in higher education continue to grow, I am also publishing on this topic, especially in collaboration with students and colleagues.

 I am interested to work with graduate students focusing on theoretical or applied/engaged questions related to environmental, urban, infrastructural, political, and social movement anthropologies.
 I advise graduate students in both the Department of Anthropology and the Interdisciplinary MA/MS program in Sustainability.

-At UofL, I chair the Sustainability Council and am a member of the council’s Education and Research Committee, as well as a faculty affiliate with the Anne Braden Institute for Social Justice Research, chair of our department’s Curriculum Committee, coordinator for our Department Mentors program, and a board member for the Holmes Scholar Program.
-I am also on the board of the Critical Urban Anthropology Association, a member of the review panel for the AAA’s Louise Lamphere Internship Program, and a member of the Program Committee for the 2023 Society for Applied Anthropology meetings in Cincinnati.
+At UofL, I am a member of the Sustainability Council’s Education and Research Committee and the Council’s previous Chair (2021-2023), as well as a faculty affiliate with the Anne Braden Institute for Social Justice Research, board member for the Holmes Scholar Program, and board member for the Commonwealth Center for the Humanities and Society.
+I am also on the board of the Critical Urban Anthropology Association, a member of the review panel for the AAA’s Louise Lamphere Internship Program, and was a member of the Program Committee for the 2023 Society for Applied Anthropology meetings in Cincinnati.